sweattep/modern_quotes/README.md

 >Best is an opinion, working is a fact

+>"It was just trying to figure out how can I get out of this loop and get to the next level."

 >"in order to see me, you have to see not only what is inside the boundary of my skin, but you have to see what is outside it too"

 >"you cannot get an intelligent organism, such as a human being, out of an unintelligent universe"